Cupper: An Inclusive Documentation Builder

 One area that has been of particular interest has been pattern libraries.
 Often, design issues can only be effectively addressed by creating entirely new patterns and components to solve those problems.
 These solutions can be detailed in reports, or in working code.
 A good pattern library contains both working code and its documentation — all in the same place.

 To manage pattern libraries effectively, we needed a system for building and hosting them.
 This is why we built Cupper, and we’re happy to share it as a free and open tool with you.

 Documentation sites as PWAs

 Cupper is a high performance generator of rich and accessible documentation sites in the form of progressive web applications (PWAs).
 That means the documentation sites you create can be saved to your devices and read offline.
 Because Cupper instances exist as Github repositories, this is possible out of the box.
 When you commit and push changes to your content, your Github Pages site is updated and a new service worker is installed.

 More than just markdown

 “Pattern” files in Cupper are written in markdown.
 Markdown is the preferred format of static site generators because, as a text format, it is easy to version control.
-But Infusion allows you to include much richer content in your markdown via special shortcodes.
+But Cupper allows you to include much richer content in your markdown via special shortcodes.
 Included are shortcodes for expandable sections, file tree diagrams, WCAG references, browser support tables, and even working code demos encapsulated with Shadow DOM.
 These are all documented in Cupper’s own documentation site, which is built with Cupper.

-Cupper‘s name comes from the notion of “infusing” products and interfaces with inclusive design; transforming them irreversibly for the better.
-Regardless of what you are documenting using Infusion, the documentation you’ll be creating meets the highest accessibility standards and incorporates a wealth of inclusive design features.
+Cupper‘s name comes from the British slang for tea.
+The British Paciello Group contingent drink a lot of tea, as you might imagine, but tea also makes for an apt metaphor: If a standard pattern library is water, Cupper is its more palatable equivalent — a pattern library infused with accessible and inclusive design patterns.
+Regardless of what you are documenting using Cupper, the documentation you’ll be creating meets the highest accessibility standards and incorporates a wealth of inclusive design features.